ospalh/anki-addons/_drafts/Dehashilator.md

 download_file: dehashilator.zip

 Rename media files with names that look like MD5 hashes.
-<blockquote class=nb>This add-on is likely to break your
+<blockquote class="nb">This add-on is likely to break your
 collection.
 You *will* have to fix a few file names by hand.</blockquote>

 Up to version 1.1, Anki changed the names of media files added to